tn334/ProjectPassword/Deliverables/Deliverable1.md

 - Efficient and secure method to login to accounts with consistently (Nice to have)

+### Interview 9

+**Interveiwer:** Brock Heinz
+**Interviewee:** Tanner McMillan
+**When:** 02/12/23

+**Customer segment:** I chose this interviewee because they were accessable to me and are an avid tech user with insightful opinions.

+**Key insights:**
+- Interviewee is ambivalent to the product as a security measure, but sees use in a passphrase that doesn't need to be remembered.
+- Interviewee doesn't consider themselves a consistent typist, but feels there is an exception for phrases typed with repetition.

+**Representative quotes:**
+- "The ease of use seems like it would be a byproduct of the fact that nobody can just copy the style like a regular password."

+**Assessment:**
+Nice to have

+### Interview 10:

+**Interveiwer:** Brock Heinz
+**Interviewee:** Greg Heinz
+**When:** 02/12/23

+**Customer segment:**
+I chose this interviewee because they are an industry-employed engineer, and have experience with security concerns in large companies.

+**Key insights from the interview:**
+Interviewee is somewhat skeptical as to the accuracy of typing style as proof of identity (particularly when handled outside a professional software engineering team), but says that the tech could be useful if someone got it to work as intended.

+**Representative quotes:**
+"Biometrics are useful because it's easily accessible, and you don't have to go through the effort of changing such-and-such passwords on a routine basis.
+That's not the case with string-based keys, because you have to constantly keep things fresh to make sure the company doesn't lose a lot of important stuff."

+**Assessment:**
+Nice to have

 ## 4. Final value proposition and consumer segments

 **Final Value Proposition:**